 - Spanish Documentaries

 Personally, when showing movies with students I recommend adding the subtitles in Spanish, regardless of the audio.
-Unless students are advanced, a bunch of native speakers talking sounds like noise and I feel they get more Spanish exposure with the subtitles and audio together.
+Unless students are advanced, a bunch of native speakers talking sounds like noise, and I feel they get more Spanish exposure with the subtitles and audio together.

-If you want to give your students templates for taking notes or exploring themes/vocabulary/character while watching, this pack of editable movie guides and graphic organizers on TpT can be adapted for any theme or film, and make perfect emergency sub plans as well.
+If you want to give your students templates for taking notes or exploring themes/vocabulary/characters while watching, this pack of editable movie guides and graphic organizers on TpT can be adapted for any theme or film, and make perfect emergency sub plans as well.